NREL/api-umbrella/docs/api-consumer/rate-limits.md

 - **Hourly Limit:** 1,000 requests per hour

 For each API key, these limits are applied across all API requests.
 Exceeding these limits will lead to your API key being temporarily blocked from making further requests.
 The block will automatically be lifted by waiting an hour.
-If you need higher rate limits, [contact us](/contact).

 ## How Do I See My Current Usage?